Hydrothermal systems at mid-ocean ridges

 Black smokers were first discovered at 21oN along the East Pacific Rise in 1979.
 Since then, hydrothermal vents have been found at many points along the Earth's mid-ocean spreading ridges.
 They are important for many reasons, including global fluxes of elements, deposits of economically-valuable minerals, and diverse assemblages of previously unknown animals and bacteria that are supported by the chemically-rich waters emanating from the vents.

 The fluids are derived from seawater that circulates through the brittle upper ocean crust.
 When the fluids become heated by the magma chamber at the mid-ocean ridge they become buoyant and vent at the sea floor much like geysers do on land.
 While circulating, the fluids react with the surrounding rocks and pick up metals and volatiles.
-When the hot water vents and contacts cold seawater, minerals precipitate to form the black "smoke" and build chimneys.
+When the hot water contacts cold seawater, minerals precipitate to form the black "smoke" and build chimneys.
 Dissolved elements are transported in a buoyant plume that rises above the vent site and may take years to dissipate.

 Our research on hydrothermal systems at mid-ocean ridges

 Hydrothermal venting history at Endeavour Ridge